 - The yeast cells are redistributed and form a closer bond with the sugar and moisture to help fermentation and improve the second rise.

-- The yeast gets new starches and sugars to eat during the second rising, in turn, this improves the bread's flavor.
+- The yeast gets new starches and sugars to eat during the second rise.
+This improves the bread's flavor.

 - The more air pockets you can remove from the dough, the finer the grain (or crumb) will be.

 For the majority of bread recipes, you will punch down the dough and give it a simple folding step.
 However, some bread recipes may ask you to do one or the other and it does make a difference in the final bread.